httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 would perform when forming a new TLS connection to the origin.
 This includes verifying that the host matches a `dNSName` value from the certificate `subjectAltName` field (using the wildcard rules defined in {{!RFC2818}}).

+# Operational Considerations for Servers {#server-ops}

+The ORIGIN frame allows a server to indicate what for origins a given connection ought be used.

+For example, it can be used to inform the client that the connection is to only be used for the SNI-based origin, by sending an empty ORIGIN frame.
+Or, a larger number of origins can be indicated by including a payload.

+Generally, this information is most useful to send before sending any part of a response that might initiate a new connection; for example, `Link` headers {{?RFC5988}} in a response HEADERS, or links in the response body.

+Therefore, the ORIGIN frame ought be sent as soon as possible on a connection, ideally before any HEADERS or PUSH_PROMISE frames.

+However, if it's desirable to associate a large number of origins with a connection, doing so might introduce end-user perceived latency, due to their size.
+As a result, it might be necessary to select a "core" set of origins to send initially, expanding the set of origins the connection is used for with subsequent ORIGIN frames later (e.g., when the connection is idle).